JetBrains/teamcity-documentation/topics/how-to.md

 If the builds generate large number of data (artifacts/build log/test data), using fast hard disk for storing `.BuildServer/system` directory and fast network between agents and server are recommended.

 The general recommendation for deploying large\-scale TeamCity installation is to start with a reasonable hardware while considering hardware upgrade.Then increase the load on the server (e.g. add more projects) gradually, monitoring the performance characteristics and deciding on necessary hardware or software improvements.
 There is also a [benchmark plugin](https://confluence.jetbrains.com/display/TW/TeamCity+Benchmark) which can be used to estimate the number of simultaneous build the current server installation can handle.
-Anyway, best administration practices are recommended like keeping adequate disk defragmentation level, etc.
+Anyway, best administration practices are recommended like keeping adequate disk defragmentation level, and so on.

-Starting with an adequately loaded system, if you then increase the number of concurrently running builds (agents) by some factor, be prepared to increase CPU, database and HDD access speeds, amount of memory by the same factor to achieve the same performance.If you increase the number of builds per day, be prepared to increase the disk size.
+Starting with an adequately loaded system, if you then increase the number of concurrently running builds (agents) by some factor, be prepared to increase CPU, database and HDD access speeds, amount of memory by the same factor to achieve the same performance.
+If you increase the number of builds per day, be prepared to increase the disk size.

-If you consider cloud deployment for TeamCity agents (e.g. on Amazon EC2),  also review [Setting Up TeamCity for Amazon EC2](setting-up-teamcity-for-amazon-ec2.md#Estimating+EC2+Costs)
+If you consider cloud deployment for TeamCity agents (for example, on Amazon EC2),  also review [Setting Up TeamCity for Amazon EC2](setting-up-teamcity-for-amazon-ec2.md#Estimating+EC2+Costs)

 A note on the agents setup in JetBrains internal TeamCity installation:
 We use both separate machines each running a single agent and dedicated "servers" running several virtual machines each of them having a single agent installed.
 Experimenting with the hardware and software we settled on a configuration when each core7i physical machine runs 3 virtual agents, each using a separate hard disk.
 This stems form the fact that our (mostly Java) builds depend on HDD performance in the first place.
 But YMMV.